Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Preliminaries

 For a given initial observation, GRPO samples a group of $G$ complete trajectories $\{\tau^{(1)}, \dots, \tau^{(G)}\}$ from the policy and collects their terminal rewards $\{R(\tau^{(1)}), \dots, R(\tau^{(G)})\}$.
 The advantage of a trajectory $\tau^{(i)}$ is calculated relative to the average reward of the group, $\bar{R} = \frac{1}{G}\sum_{i=1}^G R(\tau^{(i)})$:

 where $\sigma_R$ is the standard deviation of rewards in the group and $\delta$ is a small constant for numerical stability.
-This single advantage value $\hat{A}^{(i)}$ is then applied to all tokens within the trajectory $\tau^{(i)}$.
+This single advantage value $\hat{A}^{(i)}$ is then applied to all tokens within the trajectory $\tau^{(i)}$, shown in Equation~\ref{eq:grpo}.

-The GRPO objective function uses the same clipped surrogate objective as PPO but substitutes the critic-based advantage with this group-wise advantage estimate:

 DAPO extends GRPO by introducing several practical improvements for enhanced stability and efficiency.
 Key modifications include: \begin{itemize} \item \textbf{Clip higher}: Instead of a symmetric clip range $(1-\varepsilon, 1+\varepsilon)$, DAPO uses asymmetric bounds $(1-\varepsilon_{low}, 1+\varepsilon_{high})$.
-Typically, $\varepsilon_{high}$ is set higher than $\varepsilon_{low}$ to better prevent policy's entropy collapse. \item \textbf{Dynamic sampling}: Sampled commands that carry no learning signal (i.e., $\hat{A}^{(i)} = 0$) are filtered out, focusing computation on effective updates. \item \textbf{Soft overlong punishment}: Specifically, when the response exceeds a predefined length threshold, a gradual penalty within a specified interval is applied.
-Within this interval, the longer the response, the greater the punishment it receives.
-This penalty is added to the original test-based reward, thereby signaling to the model to avoid excessively long responses. \item \textbf{Token-level loss}: The original GRPO algorithm uses sample-level averaging, where each trajectory has equal weight.
-DAPO suggests averaging the loss over all tokens in the batch, as shown in \Cref{eq:dapo}.
+Typically, $\varepsilon_{high}$ is set higher than $\varepsilon_{low}$ to better prevent policy's entropy collapse. \item \textbf{Dynamic sampling}: Sampled trajectories that carry no learning signal (i.e., $\hat{A}^{(i)} = 0$) are filtered out, focusing computation on effective updates. \item \textbf{Soft overlong punishment}: An incremental penalty is imposed on trajectories that exceed a predefined threshold.
+The penalty scales linearly within a specified interval and is added to the original test-based reward to discourage excessively long responses. \item \textbf{Token-level loss}: The original GRPO algorithm uses sample-level averaging, where each trajectory has equal weight.
+DAPO suggests averaging the loss over all tokens in the batch, as shown in Equation~\ref{eq:dapo}.
 This method ensures every token across the batch contributes equally to the gradient, giving greater influence to longer trajectories. \end{itemize}

-Our implementation builds on DAPO, but introduces some modifications for the multi-turn SWE setting, further discussed in detail.
+Our implementation applies the DAPO framework, adapting the reward function to better suit the multi-turn nature of SWE tasks, as detailed in Section~\ref{sec:rl:stages}.
+Complete mathematical formulations for objective functions are provided in Appendix~\ref{appendix:rl_algos}.

-\subsection{Agent Scaffolding}
+\subsection{Agent scaffolding}

-The SWE agent in our work employs a ReAct-style loop~\citep{yao2023reactsynergizingreasoningacting}, interacting with the environment through a predefined set of tools.
-The entire action–observation history conditions every decision.
-We provide an evaluation infrastructure supporting over 7,000 curated SWE tasks, each with a natural-language issue description and a reproducible environment.